Golf and Sports Turf Management

 Golf and Sports Turf Management is the study of plant and soil sciences for the culture of turfgrass on golf and sports facilities.
 The curriculum prepares individuals for careers as golf superintendents at private, daily fee, and resort courses or as sports turf managers at city, school and professional sports turf facilities (i.e. football, baseball, soccer fields).
 New construction of golf courses and sports facilities has led to a heightened demand for trained golf and sports turf management professionals.
 The curricula focus is on the application of sciences to the integrated management of turfgrasses for athletic fields and golf courses.
 Central to this course of study is the dedication to conserve, maintain, and enhance our environment.
 Students from our program have greater than 95% job placement rate in the industry of their choosing.
 The Golf and Sports Turf Management concentration is in the Agronomy major.

-Golf Course Superintendent Association of America: According to the 2017 Compensation and Benefits report by the Golf Course Superintendents Association of America (GCSAA), golf course superintendents make an average of $89,189 annually, whereas the average base salary for an assistant superintendent is $43,108.
+>Golf Course Superintendent Association of America: According to the 2021 Compensation and Benefits report by the Golf Course Superintendents Association of America (GCSAA), the average base salary for golf course superintendents is $97,354.

 Students may apply for university, college and departmental scholarships through one application.
 You can find the scholarship application once you login to myState.
 Under the banner tab, select Financial Aid and Scholarships.
 The application is listed as Submit/Revise General Scholarship Application.

 Students may transfer to Mississippi State University from regionally accredited community, junior or senior colleges for any period of enrollment, provided they have earned a 2.0 GPA (as computed by Mississippi State University) on all college courses attempted as well as earned a 2.0 GPA on the 30-hours of core courses.
 Transfer students should look at the transfer course equivalent guide to determine which courses will transfer.

 - Academic Calendar